 The procedure itself proved less eventful.
 I won’t pretend I wasn’t nervous — less about the colonoscopy than what it might find — but the nurses and doctor, and eventually a mild sedative, put me at ease.
 Although some people remember nothing about the colonoscopy, I was awake and somewhat alert during at least part of mine — and I even watched the monitor along with the doctor and nurse.
 It was completely painless, and as it turned out, the doctor found nothing other than a mild case of diverticulosis.

-I’m not particularly eager to have another one anytime soon, but when the time comes in nine years or so, I won’t fear or avoid it.
+I’m not particularly eager to have another one anytime soon, but when the time comes, I won’t fear or avoid it.
 You shouldn’t either.